foundersandcoders/sail-back/README.md

 ```

 ## Notes to be integrated
-Some devs need to run redis concurrently with the server for the app to run.
+* Some devs need to run redis concurrently with the server for the app to run.
 Without it, request.session is not defined at critical points; the app looks for properties on this ?object and thus throws an exception.
+* Must setup a foch_testing database to correctly run tests (probably something similar is needed to run production)